What Is Ultrafast Laser?

 Aerospace

 In order to improve the performance and service life of the turbine blades, and then improve the performance of the engine, it is necessary to adopt air film cooling technology, which puts forward extremely high requirements for the air film hole processing technology.
 In 2018, Xi'an Institute of Optics and Mechanics developed the highest single pulse energy in China.
-The 26-watt industrial-grade femtosecond fiber laser, and developed a series of ultra-fast laser extreme manufacturing equipment, achieved a breakthrough in the "cold processing" of air film holes in aero-engine turbine blades, filling the domestic gap.
+The 26-watt industrial-grade femto2nd fiber laser, and developed a series of ultra-fast laser extreme manufacturing equipment, achieved a breakthrough in the "cold processing" of air film holes in aero-engine turbine blades, filling the domestic gap.
 This processing method is more advanced than EDM The accuracy of the method is higher, and the yield rate is greatly improved.

 Ultrafast lasers can also be applied to the precision machining of fiber-reinforced composite materials, and the improvement of machining accuracy will help expand the application of composite materials such as carbon fiber in aerospace and other high-end fields.